 Exclusive – Highest Priority (seems obvious how this will work)

-The final step in entering an ad is to insert the code for the individual Creative’s (HTML for the ad Image and Link).
-In most cases you are going to want to select Rich Media as the Creative Type, this will open a code box that you can paste the code from your ad source into.
-When you insert the code for AdSense ads in this manner you will get this warning: “Ad Manager supports AdSense per Ad Slot and pasting this AdSense snippet here will not yield desired results.”, ignore it, the ads will still work just fine.
-Well, that about covers the initial setup and if everything was entered correctly you should be displaying ads once the settings take effect (up to an hour), so let’s move on to some tips and tricks of this type of configuration…
+The final step in entering an ad is to insert the code for the individual Creative (HTML for the ad Image and Link).
+In most cases, you will want to select Rich Media as the Creative Type; this will open a code box into which you can paste the code from your ad source.
+When you insert the code for AdSense ads in this manner, you will get this warning: “Ad Manager supports AdSense per Ad Slot, and pasting this AdSense snippet here will not yield desired results.” ignore it; the ads will still work.
+Just fine.
+Well, that covers the initial setup, and if everything was entered correctly, you should display ads once the settings take effect (up to an hour), so let’s move on to some tips and tricks for this type of configuration…

-You might ask why a site with low traffic would even want to run ads on an Ad Network, and that is a valid question.
-The first reason would be to cover Ad Slots when no other offer is using them, here is another reason you might want to back up your Affiliate Ads with other ad sources.
-Many Affiliates will only pay for sales made in the United States, when you set up a Line Item in Google Ad Manager you can apply Targeting, so for all my Affiliate Network ads I target only the countries that they would be valid in, the Ad Network Line Item, on the other hand, is not set that way so it will automatically display in countries where the Affiliate offer is not valid since it has no competition.
-Sure, this might not make you rich, but a penny saved is a penny earned and it makes more sense than displaying no ad at all, or one that cannot even be used.
+You might ask why a site with low traffic would even want to run ads on an Ad Network, which is a valid question.
+The first reason would be to cover Ad Slots when no other offer is using them; here is another reason you might want to back up your Affiliate Ads with other ad sources.
+Many Affiliates will only pay for sales made in the United States; when you set up a Line Item in Google Ad Manager, you can apply Targeting, so for all my Affiliate Network ads, I target only the countries that they would be valid in, the Ad Network Line Item, on the other hand, is not set that way so it will automatically display in countries where the Affiliate offer is not valid since it has no competition.
+Sure, this might not make you rich, but a penny saved is a penny earned, and it makes more sense than displaying no ad at all or one that cannot even be used.

-You may also sell ads directly from your site or have other reasons for an ad to have exclusive use of an Ad Slot, such as Cost Per Day/Week/Month campaigns.
+You may also sell ads directly from your site or have other reasons for an ad to exclusively use an Ad Slot, such as Cost Per Day/Week/Month campaigns.
 Google Ad Manager provides an option for that when setting up the Line Item for these campaigns (called Exclusive).
-Alternately you could simply pause the competing Line Items for the duration of the exclusive campaign.
-You can also get much more impressions of this ad compared to others in the same Ad Slot by setting the Delivery Priority, CPM and Per User Frequency Cap for ads in the same Ad Slot properly.
-As you get comfortable with Google Ad Manager you can experiment with all these settings on the fly, even for an active Order, by pausing the related Line Item.
+Alternatively, you could pause the competing Line Items for the duration of the exclusive campaign.
+You can also get more impressions of this ad than others in the same Ad Slot by properly setting the Delivery Priority, CPM, and Per User Frequency Cap for advertisements in the same Ad Slot.
+As you get comfortable with Google Ad Manager, you can experiment with all these settings on the fly, even for an active Order, by pausing the related Line Item.

-I cannot really see Google Ad Manager being able to accurately track your earnings in any configuration unless you are diligently entering and updating precise pricing data perhaps, but it certainly isn’t going to work well in an Affiliate Network environment.
-Considering that, what do you really gain by entering the proper CPC information for those campaigns, unless they all come from one source may be.
-But you certainly can enter that data and still get this configuration to work by also entering a figure under Value CPM for those items, this will allow you to track earnings for that Line Item, while still giving the Line Item the desired priority related to the CPM Value.
+I cannot see Google Ad Manager being able to accurately track your earnings in any configuration unless you are diligently entering and updating precise pricing data, perhaps.
+Still, it certainly doesn’t work well in an Affiliate Network environment.
+What do you gain by entering the proper CPC information for those campaigns unless they all come from one source?
+But you certainly can enter that data and still get this configuration to work by also entering a figure under Value CPM for those items; this will allow you to track earnings for that Line Item while still giving the Line Item the desired priority related to the CPM Value.

 Having Trouble?
 Things not doing what you expected?
-Keep in mind a delay exists before many new settings take effect, you may need to wait up to an hour before testing your setup, to be sure all the settings have taken.
-If you are still not getting the expected results, a debug tool exists that will give you information about why a certain ad was (or wasn’t) displayed in any given Ad Slot.
-To use that tool you would add the code?
+Keep in mind a delay exists before many new settings take effect; you may need to wait up to an hour before testing your setup to be sure all the settings have taken.
+If you are still not getting the expected results, a debug tool will explain why a certain ad was (or wasn’t) displayed in any given Ad Slot.
+To use that tool, would you add the code?